Wali al-Ahd: Later usage

 The title was used by several medieval Islamic states, such as the Fatimid Caliphate, the Seljuk Empire, the Buyid dynasty, Mamluk Egypt, and in al-Andalus.
 Uniquely, in 1013 the Fatimid caliph al-Hakim, who also combined in his person the position of imam of the Isma'ili branch of Islam, separated his succession in two: his cousin Abd al-Rahim ibn Ilyas was designated walī ʿahd al-muslimīn and heir to the caliphate, while another cousin, Abu Hashim al-Abbas ibn Shu'ayb, was designated heir to the Isma'ili imamate, with the title of walī ʿahd al-muʾminīn, 'successor to the covenant of the faithful', thereby separating the government of the Fatimid state from the hitherto state religion of Isma'ilism.
 Following al-Hakim's murder in 1021, both heirs were sidelined and the succession to both offices united in the person of al-Hakim's son, al-Zahir.

-In modern times, the term has been revived for the crown princes of several states, such as the Qajar and Pahlavi Iran, Saudi Arabia, Jordan, Qatar and Bahrein.
+In modern times, the term has been revived for the crown princes of several states, such as the Qajar and Pahlavi Iran, Saudi Arabia, Jordan, Qatar and Bahrain.